Financial-Times/origami/MIGRATION.md

 - `$o-visual-effects-transition-expand` is now `$o-visual-effects-timing-expand`
 - `$o-visual-effects-transition-fade` is now `$o-visual-effects-timing-fade`

+The Sass o-colors usecase `o-effects-shadows-elevation` has been replaced with the Sass variable `$o-visual-effects-shadow-color`.

 ### Migrating from v1 to v2

 The following changes have been made to the mixins in o-visual-effects: